From Zipf's Law to Neural Scaling through Heaps' Law and Hilberg's Hypothesis: Preliminaries and context

+The history of theoretical explanations of power laws is as ancient as empirical observations of these regularities \citep{LiWWW}.
+To explain statistical regularities observed in natural language is a long-standing goal of quantitative linguistics.
+We envision that a similarly systematic approach to Hilberg's law and neural scaling may succeed as well.
+A desired unified theory of language and large language models should predict the functional forms of all these laws simultaneously and predict the values of their parameters.
+Let us comment briefly on the progress made so far.

+\paragraph{Quantitative linguistics.} In spite of sheer cross-disciplinary literature coverage (or maybe because of that), there is no single explanation of Zipf's law.
+The law can be explained by diverse mechanisms ranging from monkey-typing \citep{Mandelbrot54, Miller57}, through preferential attachment \citep{Simon55}, also known as the Chinese restaurant process \citep[page 92]{Aldous85}, to potential links with game theory \citep{HarremoesTopsoe05}, semantics, and information theory \citep{Debowski21}.

+Explaining Zipf's and Heaps' laws is not so straighforward because of multiple phenomena that break the simple picture of power laws in natural language.
+These challenges include two-regime rank-frequency plots \citep{FerrerSole01b, MontemurroZanette02, PetersenOther12, GerlachAltmann13, WilliamsOther15, ChacomaZanette20}, log-log convexity of the vocabulary growth \citep{FontClosCorral15}, monotone decreasing or $U$-shaped hapax rates \citep{Fan10, Debowski25}, and finite-size effects \citep{LuZhangZhou10}.
+One should also note that expected values do not explain all observed phenomena since variances are large for language data, due to Taylor's law \citep{KobayashiTanakaIshii18, TanakaIshii21}.
+One also observes burstiness of words, i.e., departure of recurrence times from the Poisson process \citep{AltmannPierrehumbertMotter09} and long-range correlations, i.e., slow decay of mutual information between two word tokens separated by a given lag \citep{WieczynskiDebowski25}.

+In spite of these challenges, it is fascinating that the empirical marginal distribution of words, summarized in Zipf's and Heaps' laws, can be quite well modeled by non-parametric and parametric urn models---IID sources of words \citep{Baayen01, Milicka09, Milicka13, Davis18, Debowski25}.
+For this reason, it is sound to investigate Zipf's law and Heaps' law mathematically as if the generating process were a memoryless source \citep{Karlin67, Khmaladze88, PitmanYor97, Baayen01} or more generally a stationary process---as it will be assumed in this paper.
+Such a theory is capable of deriving Heaps' law (\ref{Heaps}) from Zipf's law (\ref{Zipf}) under broad conditions.

-\emph{Santa Fe processes.} Since condition (\ref{Hilberg}) does not hold for IID and finite-state sources \citep{CrutchfieldFeldman03, Debowski21b}, Hilberg's hypothesis might be considered a witness to large memory and complex structure of natural texts.
-This view is somewhat inaccurate.
+\paragraph{Santa Fe processes.} Since Hilberg's law (\ref{Hilberg}) does not hold for IID and finite-state sources \citep{CrutchfieldFeldman03, Debowski21b}, this observation might be considered a witness to large memory and complex structure of natural texts.
+This view is somewhat inaccurate, however.
 Large memory does not necessitate complex structure in an intuitive sense.
-A simple stochastic source that satisfies condition (\ref{Hilberg}) is the Santa Fe process discovered by us in August 2002, described in \citep{Debowski09, Debowski11b}, and later rediscovered by \citet{Hutter21}.
-The idea of the Santa Fe process is to decompose each token $X_t$ as a pair of a natural number $K_t$ and an additional bit---which is copied from a certain sequence of bits $(Z_k)_{k\in\mathbb{N}}$ by taking the bit at position $K_t$.
+A simple stochastic source that satisfies condition (\ref{Hilberg}) is the Santa Fe process described by \citet{Debowski05en, Debowski09, Debowski11b} and later rediscovered by \citet{Hutter21} in the context of machine learning.

+The idea of the Santa Fe process $(X_t)_{t\in\mathbb{Z}}$ is to decompose each token $X_t$ as a pair of a natural number $K_t$ and an additional bit---which is copied from a certain sequence of bits $(Z_k)_{k\in\mathbb{N}}$ by taking the bit at position $K_t$.
 Thus, each text token $X_t$ may be written as a pair